Pirkanmaa: Economy

+Demographics

 Language

 Pirkanmaa is a rather linguistically homogeneous region: in 2018, almost 490,000 people, or about 95 per cent of the county's population, spoke Finnish as their mother tongue.
 For Finno-speakers, the national population share of Pirkanmaa was 10.1 per cent.
 In the 2010s, the number of Finnish-speakers has increased only in Uusimaa, Pirkanmaa and Northern Ostrobothnia, and slightly in Southwest Finland and Åland.

-The Swedish-speaking settlement settled in Finland in the Middle Ages did not extend to the area of present-day Pirkanmaa, so the number and share of Finno-Swedes in the province is small.
+The Swedish-speaking settlement in Finland in the Middle Ages did not extend to the area of present-day Pirkanmaa, so the number and share of Finland Swedes in the province is relatively small today.
 In 2018, about two thousand people spoke Swedish as their mother tongue in Pirkanmaa.
 In 2017, 27 people spoke Sámi as their mother tongue in Pirkanmaa.
 The second most spoken language in Pirkanmaa is Russian—in 2018 it was used by four thousand people as their mother tongue.